hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 reduce applies a function of two arguments cumulatively to the elements of an iterable, optionally starting with an initial argument.
-It has the following syntax:

 ```python
 # Syntax
 reduce(func, iterable[, initial])
 ```

-Where func is the function on which each element in the iterable gets cumulatively applied to, and initial is the optional value that gets placed before the elements of the iterable in the calculation, and serves as a default when the iterable is empty.
+Where `func` is the function on which each element in the iterable gets cumulatively applied to, and initial is the optional value that gets placed before the elements of the iterable in the calculation, and serves as a default when the iterable is empty.
-The following should be noted about reduce():
+The following should be noted about `reduce()`:

-1. func requires two arguments, the first of which is the first element in iterable (if initial is not supplied) and the second the second element in iterable.
+1. `func` requires two arguments, the first of which is the first element in iterable (if initial is not supplied) and the second the second element in iterable.
    If initial is supplied,